 Sleep Matters: Encourage SOLDIERS to set a daily routine that allows for 7+ hours of quality sleep to maintain good health.
 Leaders should do the same.

 Tips for Falling Asleep and Staying Asleep:

-- Evening Screen Time Can Sabotage Sleep: Limit exposure to electronic devices prior to going to bed.
+- Evening Screen Time Can Sabotage Sleep: Limit exposure to electronic devices and bright lights in the room/space prior to going to bed.
 If Screens Can't Be Avoided: Advise Soldiers to use FREE blue-light filters and apps on their electronics.